What are some healthy drinks for kids?

-It feels like we can't go a month without there being some chatter over a soda ban or tax as a public health initiative to curb obesity and diabetes.
-Whether or not you believe in direct intervention like taxes or bands, one fact is hard to refute, however: Too much processed sugar is a contributor to the obesity epidemic, especially among children.
+It feels like we can't go a month without some discussion about a soda ban or tax as a public health initiative to curb obesity and diabetes.
+Whether or not you believe in direct intervention like taxes or bans, however, one fact is hard to refute: Too much processed sugar is a contributor to the obesity epidemic, especially among children.

+Despite a recent dip in consumption of sugary drinks in the U.S., American kids and teenagers are still relying on them for more daily calories, on average, than health experts deem safe.
+In a March 2019 policy statement, the American Academy of Pediatrics (AAP) and the American Heart Association (AHA) endorse several ways to intervene on kids' behalf, including taxes on sugary drinks, limits on how sugary drinks are marketed to kids and financial incentives to promote better options.

+"For children, the biggest source of added sugars often is not what they eat; it's what they drink," says pediatrician Natalie D. Muth, lead author of the policy statement.
+"On average, children are consuming over 30 gallons of sugary drinks every year.
+This is enough to fill a bathtub, and it doesn't even include added sugars from food."

-Even juice, which many parents offer as a supposedly healthy alternative to sodas, is not exactly consequence-free.
-Fruit juices are extremely high in sugar and low in other essential nutrients like fiber, when compared to whole fruit.
-Just one cup of orange juice, for example, contains 112 calories compared to the 62 calories in a single orange.
-In fact, the American Academy of Pediatrics (AAP) just released a new set of standards regarding fruit juice that recommend curtailing the amount of juice infants, children and teenagers consume on a daily basis, and that fresh, whole fruit is a much better way to give them their daily servings of fruits.
+Even fruit juice, which many parents offer as a supposedly healthy alternative to sodas, is not consequence-free.
+Fruit juices are extremely high in sugar and low in other essential nutrients like fiber, when compared with whole fruit.
+Just one cup of orange juice, for example, contains 112 calories compared with the 62 calories in a single orange.
+In 2017, the AAP recommended curtailing the amount of fruit juice consumed by infants, children and teenagers on a daily basis, advising that fresh, whole fruit is a much better way to give them their daily servings of fruits.

-"Small amounts in moderation are fine for older kids, but are absolutely unnecessary for children under 1," Dr. Melvin B. Heyman, who led the study that developed the new standards, explained.
+"Small amounts in moderation are fine for older kids, but are absolutely unnecessary for children under 1," said Melvin B. Heyman, who led the study that developed the new standards.
 Those small amounts range from up to 4 ounces for kids between the ages of 1 and 3; up to 6 ounces for children age 4 to 6; and up to 1 cup for children and teens age 7 to 18.

 Thankfully, juice and soda aren’t the only options out there.
 Below are some healthy alternatives to try with your kids.